zchmielewska/actuaryr/cran-comments.md

 ## R CMD check --as-cran results

-There were no ERRORs nor WARNINGss.
+There were no ERRORs nor WARNINGs.
 There was 1 NOTE that this is a new submission.

-## Resubmission comments
+## Changes

-The first submission has been reviewed by Jelena Saf.
-As a result, the following changes have been introduced.
+Four new function added:

 * changed the title to a less generic version
 * extended the description of the package